 The operation of the MOPP will continue throughout the next reporting period.
 The output from the unit will help Cleanaway Refiners develop market acceptance for the product and assess the technology against long term quality and operational requirements.

-An additional stack to split the waste gas from the Fired heater and Thermal Oil heater is to be sought to address stack corrosion issues.
+An additional stack to split the waste gas from the Fired heater and Thermal Oil heater has been sought and is planned on being installed to address stack corrosion issues during the next reporting period.